gaelfoppolo/gaelfoppolo.com/_posts/2019-03-10-decoding-array-gracefully.md

 ---
 title: Decoding Array Gracefully
-categories: [ios; swift]
+categories: [ios, swift]
 excerpt: Codable already embed a remarkable fault tolerant decoding system, when working with plain objects.
 But when it comes to arrays, is it still the case?
 ---

 Since the introduction of `Codable`, transforming APIs into data models has been a blessing.
 All we need is a simple conformance to the `Decodable` protocol, and let Swift do its magic.

 But sometimes, we need more control.
-Quickly, we end up declaring your coding keys and overriding the default implementation of `init(from: Decoder)`, to state our own business logic.
+Quickly, we end up declaring our coding keys and overriding the default implementation of `init(from: Decoder)`, to state our own business logic.

 Eventually we'll get exactly what we want.
 Well, *almost* exactly.